meteor/guide/content/vue.md

 <h3>Async data</h3>

 [Nuxt](https://nuxtjs.org/) has a lovely feature called [asyncData](https://nuxtjs.org/guide/async-data).
-This allows developers to fetch data from an external source on the serverside.
+This allows developers to fetch data from an external source on the server side.
 Below follows a description of how to implement a similar method into your Meteor application which grants you the same benefits, but with Meteor's 'methods' API.

 > Important reminder here is the fact that Server Rendering on its own is already worth a guide -